yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

 ```

 {{% alert title="Note" %}}
-Don't forget to use `--recurse-submodules` or you won't pull down some of the Docsy theme code you need to generate a working site.
+You must use `--recurse-submodules` or you won't pull down some of the Docsy theme code you need to generate a working site.
 {{% /alert %}}

 If you don't have write access to the repo, clone your _fork_ of the repo instead: